 We host our own database servers (we use MongoDB, a top-tier super-fast database engine used by Fortune 500).
 This allows bullet-proof security on school and user data.
 Our DB servers are multi-region for replication and backups.
 We always have triple redundancy, so it never (ever) goes down.

-We host our own monitoring system (Nagios) that continuously monitors all servers real-time (CPU, memory, disk, etc.) and sends us messages as we near critical thresholds.
+We have a complete monitoring system (Nagios) that continuously monitors all servers real-time (CPU, memory, disk, etc.) and sends us messages as we near critical thresholds.
 This is how we can achieve an SLA of 99.95% uptime or better (over the last 3 years our uptime was actually 100%, but we legally guarantee 99.95%)

 We developed a complete and comprehensive build-and-test infrastructure that allows us to quickly test new updates and release them within 10 minutes of go-live order.